la2050/archive/_organizations/clothes-the-deal.md

 title: Clothes The Deal
 uri: /organizations/clothes-the-deal/
 challenge_url: 'http://maker.good.is/myla2050live2015/projects/clothesthedeal2050.html'
+extrapolated_project_ids:
+  - '5102069'
+  - '4102040'
+project_titles_from_extrapolated_project_ids:
+  - Employment Enhancement Project
+  - >-
+    Solar in the Sunshine Capital: LA is known for its abundant sun.
+Let’s put it to use.
 project_titles:
   - Employment Enhancement Project
   - >-
     Solar in the Sunshine Capital: LA is known for its abundant sun.
 Let’s put it to use.
+project_titles_from_project_ids:
+  - Employment Enhancement Project
+original_project_titles:
+  - 'Clothes The Deal: Dismantling Barriers to Employment'
+  - 'Clothes The Deal: Dismantling Barriers to Employment'
+  - Employment Enhancement Project
+original_project_ids:
+  - '4102142'
+  - '4102142'
+  - '5102069'
+project_titles_flagged: 1
 youtube_video_identifier: myUKgR-PO4c

 ---